gregorybesson/ai-deep-learning-notes/Covnets.md

 We can define a filter depth which is a set of different filters to improve the efficiency of the CNN.

-To determine the number of neurons we need to connect to a patch, it depends on the flter depth (k).
+To determine the number of neurons we need to connect to a patch, it depends on the filter depth (k).
 Having multiple neurons for a given patch ensure that our CNN can learn to capture whatever characteristics the CNN learns are important.
 The volume of the output layer is:
 (W-F+2P)/S + 1